bitbot-irc/bitbot/docs/help/git_webhooks.md

 * HTTP Method: TODO: is it supposed to be POST or GET?
 I am assuming POST.
 * POST Content Type: TODO: application/json or application/x-www-form-urlencoded ?
 * Secret: the `<random-string>` which in case of Gitea was likely automatically moved here

+### Managing API keys

+TODO: How to list, remove and rename API keys?